androide-osorio/funnel-sandbox/README.md

 }
 ```

-The state of the inspector is controlled entirely by the app's URL, so each part of the funnel can be accessed and shared directly.
+The app's URL controls the inspector's state, so each funnel part can be accessed and shared directly.
 The URLS available are:

 | URL                                 | Section   | Description                                         |
 | ----------------------------------- | --------- | --------------------------------------------------- |